Kreidos/diamond/README.md

 * Security fixes (Notably, backdoor removal.)

 **Usage:**
-* Extract zip or tar.
+* Extract zip.
-* run diamonddms.sh or diamonddms.bat
+* run diamonddms.sh or diamonddms.bat.
+* Open your browser to 127.0.0.1:8080.

+*Java JRE 1.7 or higher is required.*

-Default user account is *ADMINSTRATOR : admin*
+The default user account is *ADMINISTRATOR : admin*